SCOPE: This course will cover various topics from "classical and modern

 Math 480 assignments are submitted electronically through Moodle for grading by 7 pm on the date specified in the assignment.

 Projects: Each student will be expected to develop a course project

 that presents some aspect of geometry with both results and explanation.

 These may done in partnerships of two (or three) students and with consultations

 with Professor Flashman.
 A brief preliminary descriptive project proposal

-is due Tuesday, February 17th from each partnership.
+is due Tuesday, February 13th from each individual or partnership.
 A progress report

 on the project is due March 26th.

 Final projects are due for review Tuesday, May 1st.
 (These will be graded Honors/Cr/NCr.)